dmlc/gluon-nlp/scripts/benchmarks/README.md

 # Benchmarking the Performance of NLP Backbones

-We benchmark the training, inference latency + memory usage of the NLP backbones.
+We benchmark the latency and peak memory usage of the training and inference of the NLP backbones.
-For comparison, we also provide the numbers of
+For comparison, we also provide the numbers of the models in huggingface.

 ## Backbones in HuggingFace